prescottprue/redux-firestore/README.md

 **Multiple**

-Multiple where queries are as simple as passing multiple argument arrays (each one representing a where call)
+Multiple `where` queries are as simple as passing multiple argument arrays (each one representing a `where` call):

 ```js
 {